Alexandria Virginia

 The Oswald Durant Center in the Upper King Street neighborhood of the Old Town is named after Dr. Oswald Durant, one of the first African American doctors in Alexandria.[102]

-Due to its proximity to Washington, D.C., Alexandria has only been the home of one professional sports team, the Alexandria Dukes, a minor league baseball team, which moved to Woodbridge in 1984 to become The Prince William Pirates (now known as the Fredericksburg Nationals).
+The city is home to the Alexandria Aces of the Cal Ripken Sr. Collegiate Baseball League.
+The team's home field is Frank Mann Field.[105]
+Alexandria had previously been home of one professional sports team, the Alexandria Dukes, a minor league baseball team which moved to Woodbridge in 1984 to become The Prince William Pirates (now known as the Fredericksburg Nationals).[106]

 Alexandria adopted a council-manager form of government by way of referendum in 1921.
 This type of government empowers the elected City Council to pass legislation and appoint the City Manager.
 The City Manager is responsible for overseeing the city's administration.